-Poppy seeds must be toasted or baked before their flavor to be at their peak.
-Due to their high oil and protein content poppy seeds tend to go rancid quickly so be sure to purchase them in small quantities.
-Store them in an airtight container in a dark and dry place, but toss after six months.
+Poppy seeds for baking must be toasted or baked before their flavor to be at their peak.
+Due to their high oil and protein content bulk poppy seeds tend to go rancid quickly so be sure to purchase them in small quantities.
+Store poppy seeds for baking in an airtight container in a dark and dry place, but toss after six months.

 |Basic Preparation||Ready to use as is, no preparation is necessary.
 Enhance the flavor of the Poppy Seed through dry-roasting prior to adding to recipes.|

 |Recommended Applications||The nutty-flavor of this spice is fantastic when used for muffins, cakes, breads, or cookies.
 Cooked in milk, these seeds turn a gorgeous shade of blue and so does the milk.|

 |Cuisine||Asian, Indian, Mediterranean, Turkish|

 |Handling / Storage||Store in a cool, dry place.|